 -

-Early‑innings unders on Marlins’ home games hit 23–32–1 at LoanDepot Park, offering F5 value.
+Early-innings unders on Marlins' home games have hit 23–32–1 at LoanDepot Park, offering first-five (F5) value.

-LoanDepot Park sets up perfectly for unders in the first five innings.
-Across all teams, the Astros alone have hit the F5 under in 33 of their last 50 away games (via EV Analytics) against NL opponents, including matchups with Miami.
+LoanDepot Park sets up well for unders in the first five innings.
+The Astros alone have hit the F5 under in 33 of their last 50 away games (via EV Analytics) against NL opponents, including matchups with Miami.

-Public bias and recency skews create recurring MLB betting market inefficiencies 2025:
+Public bias and recency effects create recurring betting inefficiencies:

 - Herd behavior toward popular teams inflates favorite odds.